SharadB17061/Cs308-Mini-Project-Lab3/README.md

 # Setup
 1. install python3
-2. run the python file from your bash by using the cmd python3 Main.py
+2. run the python file from your bash by using the cmd <br />
+   python3 Main.py
 3. The program will run